London Eye with Kids: Family Guide + Money Saving Tips

 How long is the queue – and is Fast Track worth it?

 I actually don’t think that the fast track tickets would be worth it unless it’s a particularly busy time – perhaps in the school holidays.
 As I said above, we visited on a Saturday in March at 6pm and the queue was six rows long, which seemed like it might give us a lengthy wait, but the line moves quickly and we were on the London Eye in about 25 minutes.
 The fast track queue was smaller and faster moving, but it is more expensive so I don’t think it’s worth it unless the queue is horrendously long.
-Particularly if you are able to avoid weekends, you’ll probably have a very short queue time anyway and it’s quite nice to watch it go around and take it all in before you get onboard anyway.
+It’s quite nice to watch it go around and take it all in before you get onboard anyway.

 What’s it like on the London Eye – and can you sit down?